thecloudstation/php-example/README.md

 #### Automatic Build with Nixpacks

 CloudStation first checks if your application contains a Dockerfile.
 If a Dockerfile is present, it will be used for building your application.
 If no Dockerfile is found, CloudStation uses Nixpacks, a build system that automatically detects the programming language and framework of your application.
 For this PHP application, Nixpacks identifies it as a PHP project and manages the entire build process seamlessly.
 This approach simplifies the deployment workflow and reduces setup time for projects without a custom Dockerfile.
-#### Port Configuration
-CloudStation allows you to configure the port for your application through the deployment interface.
-Here's how to set it up:

-1. In the deployment settings, click on "Add New Network" under the Networks section.
-2. In the "Network Configuration" modal that appears:
-   - Set the port to 80 (for a standard PHP/Apache setup).
-   - The "Public Networking" field will be automatically populated (e.g., "php.cloud-station.app").
-   - You can add a custom domain if desired.
-   - Ensure the "Public" toggle is enabled if you want your application to be publicly accessible.
-   - Set up the Health Check parameters:
-     - Protocol: HTTP
-     - Path: /
-     - Timeout: 30s
-     - HC Port: 80

-These settings ensure that your PHP application runs on the correct port and is properly configured for CloudStation's environment.

 ### Access Your Application:
 Once deployed, your application will be accessible at https://php-example.cloud-station.app.